gufolabs/gufo_snmp/docs/examples/getmany.md

 ```

 Lets run our asyncronous `main()` function via `asyncio.run`
-and pass first command-line parameters as address, community and oids.
+and pass first command-line parameters as address, community and OIDs.
-We use the rest of command line as the list of oids to query.
+We use the rest of command line as the list of OIDs to query.

 ## Running